-Buckhead Assault & Battery Lawyer
+DeKalb County Assault & Battery Lawyer

-Fulton County Criminal Defense Attorney
+DeKalb County & Carroll County Criminal Defense Attorney

 Assault and battery are separate charges, each with two possible degrees of severity.
 Assault is defined as the threat of violence or putting another in a situation where there is high risk of injury, while battery is the physical act of violence.
 Either charge can be considered simple, which falls into the misdemeanor category, or aggravated which counts as a felony.
+If you need a battery lawyer, look no further than the Robert James Trial Attorney.

 Understanding the Charges